 What if my Injury is an Exacerbation of a Pre-Existing Condition?

 Sometimes, a job’s repetitive work duties are responsible for strain injuries.
 Other times, a job’s physical requirements worsen an existing repetitive strain injury.
 In either case, worker’s compensation should cover the injury.
 Still, the employer or insurance provider might use the existence of a previous condition to make the case that the injury was not caused by the worker’s job duties.

 What if my Claim Involves Extensive Medical Treatment or Requires Significant Time Off?

 A significant work injury may call for extensive treatments.
 Some injuries may cause the employee to be unable to work for a long period of time.
 Both of these things cost money.
 If your injury is severe enough that you expect your recovery to require many surgeries or years of therapy, you will need to make a convincing case for your claim.
 A skilled attorney can help.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Assist Injured Workers
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Assist Injured Workers

 Workers who are injured on the job deserve a fair settlement.
-Our Downingtown workers’ compensation lawyers at Wusinich & Sweeney, LLC help clients collect benefits related to work injuries or illnesses.
+Our Downingtown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC help clients collect benefits related to work injuries or illnesses.
 Contact us online or call us at 610-594-1600 for a free consultation.
 Located in Exton, Pennsylvania, we serve clients throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchland, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.